Convex Hulls of Random Order Types: Introduction

 \subsection{Approach, terminology and further results}

-Our proof of Theorems~\ref{t:avgl} and~\ref{t:avg} divides up the simple planar order types into their orbits under the action of projective transforms, and averages the number of extreme points inside each orbit.
+The gist of our method to establish Theorems\,\ref{t:avgl} and~\ref{t:avg} is to divide up the simple planar order types into classes, and average the number of extreme points inside each class.